Account settings and security

 *May 17th, 2023*

 A fairly technical feature, but important for the future of the platform.
-With the release of the SMS integration last week, we now offer two different billing quotas: SMS alerts and monitoring events.
-The billing alert system, which is responsible for sending you emails when a quota is exhausted, was the last piece of the billing infrastructure that only supported Monitoring events.
+With the release of the SMS integration last week, Phare now offers two different billing quotas: SMS alerts and monitoring events.
+The billing alert system, which is responsible for sending emails when a quota is exhausted, was the last piece of the billing infrastructure that only supported monitoring events.

-In simpler terms, the platform now has all the required foundation to bill anything, as part of a monthly plan or as additional usage.
-New feature will not require work on the billing infrastructure anymore, allowing me to ship faster!
+In simpler terms, the platform now has the required foundation to bill anything, as part of a monthly plan or as additional usage.
+New features no longer require billing infrastructure changes, allowing faster releases.

 ## Integrations documentation